gsouza/shortener/README.md

 ## About Project

-# This project is a poc version of link shoteners.
+# This project is a poc version of link Shorteners.